jacksonh/manos/docs/tutorial/page-1.md

     manos -init Shorty

-This will create a folder named Shorty and a few files and subfolders.
-Assuming your application was named Shorty, you'll now have a structure something like this:
+This will create a folder named Shorty with a few files and subfolders:

     Shorty/